-From your end as a designer, it’s generally quite hard to be objective about which information or design elements are “necessary,” versus which are not.
-Getting a second opinion can help sometimes, but if the person you’re asking is not a seasoned designer, he or she might not have the experience to tell you what’s not working and why.
+From your end as a designer, it’s generally quite hard to be objective about which information or design elements are “necessary” versus which are not.
+Getting a second opinion can help sometimes, but if the person you’re asking is not a seasoned designer, they might not have the experience to tell you what’s not working and why.

 That’s okay, as long as you refer to your notes and refresh your memory.
 Designing around your main focus helps you to be more discerning about the content you include in your design, as it makes it clear what’s directly related to that main focus and what isn’t.